Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 |Transaction fee:||1.9-3.4% + 20p (based on sales volume)|

-Want to build a website for your business that looks amazing, then start selling through it?
-Shopify’s free tools can help – and don’t require any technical knowledge to set up.
+Want to build a website that looks amazing, then start selling through it?
+Shopify’s free tools will help – and don’t require any technical knowledge to set up.
 Shopify is a smart ecommerce platform that lets you build your business online, from the ground up.
-It lets you sell through your own online store, as well as on social media and via online marketplaces.
-And its inbuilt tools will help you drive Google and Facebook marketing campaigns – all from a single, easy-to-use dashboard.
+Shopify also allows you to sell through your own online store, as well as on social media and via online marketplaces.
+Shopify's in-built tools will help you drive Google and Facebook marketing campaigns, too – all from a single, easy-to-use dashboard.

 - Range of pricing plans available